ClickCease

 How do you bridge the gap?

 Understanding the context behind these different communication styles is already a step in the right direction.
+This is especially important to consider when you hire from the Philippines for roles requiring collaborative work.
 Here’s how you can take it up a notch:

 Watch out for subtle cues